Nari Contractor: Injury and consequences

-Contractor led India to a series win against England in 1961–62 and captained the side to Caribbean the same season.
-After two Tests, Indian team traveled to Barbados.
-There, in a tour match against Barbados at the Kensington Oval in Bridgetown, in March 1962, he was on 2 not out while opening the batting with Dilip Sardesai during his side's first innings, when his attention was for a moment distracted as he faced Charlie Griffith in the fourth ball of the second over.
-He saw somebody open a window in the pavilion, and consequently was unable to concentrate on the ball following its delivery by Griffith, seeing the ball "just inches away before it hit" him.
-Contractor took a blow at the back of his skull fracturing it.
-A blood clot had developed inside his skull and pressing against the brain paralyzing him from the waist down.
-Two surgeries were performed to remove the clot.
-Requiring blood transfusion for the purpose, the West Indies captain Frank Worrell donated blood, alongside Contractor's teammates Chandu Borde, Bapu Nadkarni and Polly Umrigar.
+Contractor led India to a series win against England in 1961–62 and captained the side to the Caribbean the same season.
+After two Tests, the Indian team traveled to Barbados.
+There, in a tour match against Barbados at the Kensington Oval in Bridgetown, in March 1962, he was 2 not out while opening the batting with Dilip Sardesai during his side's first innings, when facing Charlie Griffith for the fourth ball of the second over, he saw somebody open a window in the pavilion and consequently was unable to concentrate on the ball following its delivery by Griffith, seeing the ball "just inches away before it hit" him.
+Contractor took a blow at the back of his skull, fracturing it.
+A blood clot had developed inside his skull and pressing against the brain, paralyzing him from the waist down.
+Two surgeries were performed to remove the clot, which required blood transfusion.
+West Indies captain Frank Worrell donated blood alongside Contractor's teammates Chandu Borde, Bapu Nadkarni and Polly Umrigar.
 Contractor's life was saved but his international career was abruptly ended as a result.
 Mansoor Ali Khan of Pataudi took over the captaincy from the third test.
-In a recent interview, Contractor mentioned as his only regret that he wanted play just one Test after the injury, but people did not want him to.
+In an interview, Contractor mentioned as his only regret that he wanted to play just one Test after the injury, but people did not want him to.
+He resumed his career after recovering from the injury and even captained Gujarat during the 1970-71 Ranji Trophy but never played a Test after his injury in 1962.

-At the time Contractor was seriously injured, cricket batsmen did not wear helmets.
-They do now.

 During his playing days, Contractor was considered a glamour boy of Indian cricket.
 In an interview with Simi Garewal in 1999, former Tamil Nadu chief minister Jayalalithaa stated that as a schoolgirl she had a crush on Contractor.

 Present time

-Contractor now lives in Mumbai where he coaches at the Cricket Club of India Academy.
-He received the C.K.
-Nayudu Lifetime Achievement Award in 2007.
+Nari Contractor belongs to the Parsi community.
+He now lives in Mumbai where he coaches at the Cricket Club of India Academy.
+He received the C. K. Nayudu Lifetime Achievement Award in 2007.